Constitutional Provisions

 Police Oversight

-Allegations about violations of the Police Code of Conduct are to be adjudicated by the Ministry of Interior's Disciplinary Panel.
-Any police officer who is charged with a violation of the Code has the right to be present in sessions when the Disciplinary Panel investigates the issue.
+Under the former government, allegations about violations of the Police Code of Conduct were to be adjudicated by the Ministry of Interior's Disciplinary Panel.
+Any police officer charged with a violation of the Code had the right to be present in sessions when the Disciplinary Panel investigates the issue.
+The Afghanistan Independent Human Rights Commission also had jurisdiction to hear complaints of excessive or indiscriminate police use of force.

 Caselaw and Views of Treaty Bodies